Post Natal Care

 After the birth your baby will be offered a newborn health screen by one of our paediatricians, neonatal practitioners or midwives.
 This is a "check up" to assess that all is well with your baby and gives you an opportunity to discuss any concerns or worries that you may have.

-Your baby will also be offered a hearing screen by a newborn hearing screener.
+Your baby will also be offered a newborn hearing screen by a newborn hearing screener.
 If there are any concerns your baby will be referred to a specialist for any necessary tests.

 When your baby is about five or six days old they will be offered a Newborn Blood Spot Screening Test.
 This helps to identify babies that are at risk of rare conditions such as Phenylktonuria, Congenital Hypothyroid, Sickle Cell Disease and Cystic Fibrosis.

 Ask your midwife for any further information or visit the Newborn Blood Spot Screening programme website.